springload/draftail/README.md

 #### Other controls

 Finally, Draftail also has an API to add arbitrary controls in the toolbar, via the `controls` prop.
-This prop takes an array of React components, which will be given the `editorState` and the `onChange` handler as props.
+This prop takes an array of React components, which will be given a `getEditorState` function and the `onChange` handler as props.

 Those controls can import the `Icon` and `ToolbarButton` components from Draftail if necessary.